NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-\paragraph{Spatial structure of the path ensemble.} The influence of temperature is also visible in the spatial statistics of the TPS ensemble.
+The influence of temperature is also visible in the spatial statistics of the TPS ensemble.
 Figure~\ref{fig:3dhopdist_pathdensity}a shows the distribution of hopping positions along the reaction coordinate.
 At low temperatures, hops occur predominantly near the avoided crossing where the energy gap is smallest.
 As the temperature increases, larger nuclear momenta allow hops farther away from the crossing seam, leading to a gradual broadening of the hopping distribution.
-This trend is also reflected in the state-resolved path densities shown in Fig.~\ref{fig:3dhopdist_pathdensity}c-e.
-Higher temperatures promote trajectories that explore larger regions of the excited-state surface before returning to the ground state.
+This trend is also reflected in the state-resolved path densities at different temperatures shown in Fig.~\ref{fig:3dhopdist_pathdensity}c.
+Higher temperatures promote trajectories that explore larger regions of the higher-state surface before returning to the lower state.

-\paragraph{Effect of electronic coupling.} We next examine the influence of the electronic coupling $V_c$, fixing the temperature at $10,000$~K to ensure sufficient sampling of nonadiabatic paths.
+We next examine the influence of the electronic coupling $V_c$, fixing the temperature at 10,000~K to ensure sufficient sampling of nonadiabatic paths.
 Reducing $V_c$ lowers the adiabatic energy gap and increases the nonadiabatic coupling, thereby promoting surface hops.
 Conversely, increasing $V_c$ suppresses nonadiabatic transitions.
-Fig.~\ref{fig:MTTMNTSTD_T}c shows the resulting changes in the mean transition time and the mean number of hops as a function of the off-diagonal element $V_c$.
+Figure~\ref{fig:MTTMNTSTD_T}c shows the resulting changes in the mean transition time and the mean number of hops as a function of the off-diagonal element $V_c$.

 While increasing temperature and decreasing $V_c$ both promote hopping events, they do so through fundamentally different mechanisms.
 Temperature increases the available nuclear kinetic energy, whereas the coupling strength directly controls the electronic transition probability.
 This distinction is reflected in the hopping distributions shown in Fig.~\ref{fig:3dhopdist_pathdensity}b.
-The temperature-induced broadening of the hopping distribution is gradual, whereas variations in $V_c$ lead to much stronger changes because the spatial localization of the nonadiabatic coupling depends directly on the electronic Hamiltonian.
-Since the nonadiabatic coupling magnitude is sharply peaked near the crossing seam for small $V_c$ (for details see Appendix~\ref{asec:details_analytical_model}), we obtain highly localized hopping regions, while larger couplings smear out the hopping distribution over a wider spatial range.
+The temperature-induced broadening of the hopping distribution is gradual, whereas variations in $V_c$ lead to much stronger changes because the degree of spatial localization of the nonadiabatic coupling depends directly on the electronic Hamiltonian.
+Since the nonadiabatic coupling magnitude is sharply peaked near the crossing seam for small $V_c$ (for details see Section~S11), we obtain highly localized hopping regions, while larger couplings smear out the hopping distribution over a wider spatial range.